bright/new-www/content/blog/risk-management-in-healthcare-pdf-download-free-ebook.md

 * How to use Hazard Stories and Risk Backlogs to identify and track risks.
 * The difference between low, medium, and high-risk apps—and what each requires.
 * Practical strategies to balance agility, compliance, and security in HealthTech.

+## The author

+**Kasia Łukasiewicz, Ph.D.,**
+Senior Project Manager at Bright Inventions

+A business analyst, project manager, and Agile expert with over a decade of experiencein software consulting and mentoring.
+She holds a Ph.D. for developing AgileSafe, a method for integrating Agile practices into safety-critical software development.
+A lecturer at Gdańsk University of Technology and active contributor to the Agile community.

+## Guest authors

+**Aahuti Rai**
+Healthcare Innovation, NED & Advisor, Venture Partner & Connector

+**Adam Brown, MD MBA**
+Founder @ABIG Health